-Research assignments—resulting in final products such as term papers, essays, posters, multimedia projects, blog posts, 3-D models, etc.—are a common requirement in college courses, but they can also be a source of stress when you aren’t sure what to do.
+Research assignments—resulting in final products such as research papers, essays, posters, multimedia projects, blog posts, 3-D models, etc.—are a common requirement in college courses, but they can also be a source of stress when you aren’t sure what to do.
 This guide is intended to decrease your stress and increase your comfort with such assignments.

 Tip: Decoding Writing Assignments